What is an employee incentive program?

-Standardized raise systems can also be a great compensation incentive, especially when a company wants to focus on long-term employee retention.
 Employees become eligible for merit-based pay raises based on performance reviews and meeting certain benchmarks.
-Unlike performance bonuses which are paid out as one lump incentive, merit-based raises reward employees with long-term salary growth.
-Over time, merit-based raises can add up and give employees a strong incentive to continue working for your company.
+Unlike performance bonuses, which are paid out as one lump incentive, merit-based raises reward employees with long-term salary growth.

 Related: How to Communicate a Pay Raise

 Profit-sharing refers to when a profitable company distributes some of its revenue to employees.
-This is a particularly popular incentive technique among startups who may not be cash-flow positive.
-Profit-sharing allows employers to reward employees with the results of their work by giving out higher bonuses when the company makes more profit.
-This incentive style also helps employees feel more involved with the business’s overall success and understand how their actions impact the bottom line.
+It helps employees feel more involved with the business’s overall success and understand how their actions impact the bottom line.

 6. Referral bonuses

-Referral bonuses are payments that employees receive in exchange for connecting their employer with a candidate for an open position.
-Employers offer rewards if they hire someone that an employee recommended and they stay in the position for a minimum amount of time, usually a few months.
+Referral bonuses are payments employees receive for connecting their employer with a candidate for an open position.
+Employers typically offer rewards if they hire someone an employee recommended and they stay in the position for a minimum amount of time, usually a few months.

 7. Gain-sharing plans

-Beyond monetary incentives, there are also creative non-cash incentives you can consider offering your employees to boost morale and increase productivity.
+Beyond monetary incentives, there are also creative noncash incentives you can offer employees, including the following:

 8. Free vacations